FAMILY FUN SERVICE

 HOW CAN I USE MY TALENTS TO SERVE?

-What characteristics do you possess?
+What characteristics do I possess?

-What characteristics do you want to possess?
+What characteristics do I want to possess?

 God expects us to share the talents He has given us!
-Hiding our talents is not fair to us or to others.
+Hiding our talents is not fair to us or others.

 I have wept in the night